Current Policy Projections

 The federal and state government have both approved the start of what could prove to be the biggest coal mine in the world, the Adani mine in Queensland (ABC News, 2019a, 2019b).

 1 | The Industry Sector includes direct combustion emissions from manufacturing, energy, and mining (but not from buildings, nor from agriculture and fisheries), and fugitive emissions (coal, oil, and gas), as well as industrial processes and product use emissions.

 2 | Fugitive emissions in this section refers to emissions from the extraction, processing and delivery of fossil fuels.
-Not emissions from the electricity sector, mining plant and equipment, or transport of the fuels.

 The Carbon Farming Futures programme ran from 2012 to 2017, and invested 139 million AUD in 200 projects and 530 farm trials (Department of Agriculture and Water Resources, 2017).
 It promoted research and best practice techniques to reduce emissions.
 The only policy to disseminate regional best practise and ramp up research came to an end and has not been replaced.

 The Climate Change Authority has also noted the need for a ramp up of research in this sector, and recommends the allocation of additional funds for low emissions agricultural research and carbon farming, in addition to investment and incentives to support “climate-smart” and low emissions agriculture and environmental services (Climate Change Authority, 2020).